 Banks struggle with net interest margin compression

-Net interest margins about the banking industry intensified late last year.
+Net interest margins concerns in the banking industry intensified late last year.

 Accommoding monetary policy was pushing rates lower, posing all manner of balance sheet issues.
 Wells Fargo was one of the banks that was seen as vulnerable.
 Those fears were borne out by the bank's fourth quarter results, which showed that the bank's now closely watched net interest margin fell more than expected, to 3.56 percent from 3.89 percent a year ago and 3.66 percent in the third quarter.